TiKevin83/TiKevin83.github.io/Readme.md

 # LoSlide

-A mashup of Apoorv Saxena's Lozad and concepts from Avi Kohn's CSS Image Slider.
+A mashup of Apoorv Saxena's Lozad and Avi Kohn's CSS Image Slider.

 ### Performance Goals